Ontario Online Sports Betting

 Ontario Sports Teams

 Ontario is a sports-crazed province, as passionate about their sports as any place on earth.
 Leafs Nation is legendary.
 Along with the Leafs, Ontario is also home to the Ottawa Senators and Canada’s only representative in MLB, the Toronto Blue Jays and the NBA, the Toronto Raptors.
-The Canadian Football League is also a popular summertime sports in the province.
+The Canadian Football League is also a popular summertime sport in the province.

 A few American markets will also get their share of bettors’ attention.
 The Buffalo Bills are very popular in Ontario but Ontarians root for all different NFL teams.
 Michigan teams are also heavily followed in Ontario.
 The Detroit Lions and other Michigan-based sports teams are popular with southern Ontario residents.